This Healthy Baked Oatmeal is perfect for breakfast! Learn how to make the best baked apple oatmeal that is easy to make and delicious!

 Every microwave and toaster oven will be a little bit different but it should be warmed through in under 1 minute in the microwave

-Baked Oatmeal FAQ
+Apple Oatmeal Bake FAQ

 Yes, baked oatmeal is healthy!
 It’s loaded with fiber, healthy carbs, and whole grains!
 You can customize baked oatmeal to be higher in protein or healthy fats depending on what you need but it is a very healthy meal!